JRKnott/JRKnott/README.md

 # Data Science Portfolio - John Knott
-This Portfolio is a compilation of all of my coding, data science, and data analysis projects I have done, including school work, outside work, and passion projects.
+This Portfolio is a compilation of all of my coding projects I have worked on, including school work, outside work, and passion projects.

 - **Email**: [jknott2@nd.edu](jknott2@nd.edu)
 - **LinkedIn**: [linkedin.com/in/john-knott-4b80112a6/](https://www.linkedin.com/in/john-knott-4b80112a6/)
+## Current Projects
+    * Elements of Computing II
+     -  Currently developing a Python Portfolio with the intention of analyzing various data sets and display them through application software such as Streamlit.
+    * Compiling past projects

 ## Skills
 Python, Matlab, Excel, Power Point, R
 ## Experience and Knowledge